- Web Development

 In comparison to other UKAD's projects, this one should be a bit boring, because it required only a web platform instead of fancy applications or so.
 But it's only at first glance!
 As soon as the Customer had a vision of a web-based, we decided to adhere to it and utilize our best practices of enterprise web development.
 So, we got an impressive example of what can be done using Umbraco, React, some integrations, and a hint of creativity!

 There also was a point to keep in mind.
-As soon as the older website already got some valuable content, we were ought to transfer and integrate it to the new layout, saving as much information as possible.
+As soon as the older website already got some valuable content, we were ought to transfer and integrate it into the new layout, saving as much information as possible.

 As mentioned before, the project is totally web-based and consists only of the website.
 We decided to use Umbraco as a CMS because it's content manager-friendly and widely utilized by UKAD developers.

-Working on this project, we had to develop it even not from scratch but an idea solely, because TargerAid offers quite unique services thus there is nothing similar around the web.
+Working on this project, we had to develop it even not from scratch but as an idea solely, because TargerAid offers quite unique services thus there is nothing similar around the web.
 Even the closest competitors significantly differ and provide no insightful references.

-The architecture of the web portal allows meeting the requirements of all sides: NGOs, companies, sport associations, fundraisers, etc. So, there are several types of pages, to split the content into clear and useful parts.
+The architecture of the web portal allows meeting the requirements of all sides: NGOs, companies, sports associations, fundraisers, etc. So, there are several types of pages, to split the content into clear and useful parts.
 Such an approach is visitor-friendly and SEO effective, and equally cozy for content managers.

 Providing a strong and clear structure of published content, TargetAid also goes with 4 user types each of which has two subscriptions: